michaelsiddall/redux-feedback-loop/README.md

 # OH, THE PLACES WE'VE BEEN

-> **PLEASE COMMENT YOUR CODE**, thank you!
-Do not clone this repository.
+> **PLEASE COMMENT YOUR CODE.** Do not clone this repository.
 Instead, download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
 Please do this before you leave for the day.

 Reflection is an important part of building applications and working with a team.
 It's common to have a retrospective on a bi-weekly basis during a project and at the end of a project.
 As we approach the end of teir 2, we would like you to reflect on everthing you've accomplished.
 For this assignment, you will be creating a reflection board.
 There should be two views, one to add a reflection and another to display reflections that you've added (most recent at the top).
 You should also be able to remove a reflection.